oi2in-dev/e-tivity-3-intents/README.md

 # e-tivity-3-intents

-This is mtE-Tivity 3 for ED5042
+This is my E-Tivity 3 for ED5042

 this app shows the use of using 3 differnt channels.